The legend of the Earth that chooses its guardians

 The Earth felt the imbalance.
 Not anger.
 But oblivion.

-The forgetfulness that the soil nourishes.
-The forgetfulness that water heals.
+The forgetting that the soil nourishes.
+The forgetting that water heals.
 The forgetting that the wind carries messages.
 The forgetting that everything is connected.

 The choice of Earth

 Then the Earth did what it had never done before.
-She decided to choose.
+It decided to choose.

-She didn't call on the strongest, nor the richest, nor the noisiest ones.
+She called neither the strongest, nor the richest, nor the loudest.

 She called out to those who still knew when to stop.